 It is worth noting that demographic characteristics (e.g., age, gender, education) are classified as \textit{internal modulators} in MORPHEUS, aligning with the dispositional perspective of attribution theory.
 However, functionally they differ from other internal traits: while they represent inherent attributes of the user, they cannot be modified through security training or behavioral correction.
 Instead, they serve as fixed constraints that systematically modulate susceptibility, requiring interventions focused on interface adaptation rather than user modification.

 Such a layered framework will enable practitioners to develop sophisticated cybersecurity interventions, which may include tailored training programs and environmental or policy adjustments.
 However, some methodological issues might be associated with this approach.
 First, the direct and modulator types often overlap and require advanced analytic procedures, considering interactions~\cite{perrotin2022hos}.
 Second, cyberthreat environments are dynamic and demand adaptive processes that combine different data streams and contextualize them to inform policy decision-making.
-These challenges require the systematic study of empirical data that can extrapolate the known models of the psychological domain in the particular area of cybersecurity~\cite{moore2019multi}.
+These challenges require the systematic study of empirical data to extrapolate from known models in the psychological domain to the particular area of cybersecurity~\cite{moore2019multi}.